keithrbennett/tepper-bennett/SETUP.md

 ### NodeJS Version Errors

-To install a nodejs version recent enough to work you may need to follow the instructinos at [https://linuxize.com/post/how-to-install-node-js-on-ubuntu-18.04/](https://linuxize.com/post/how-to-install-node-js-on-ubuntu-18.04/).
+To install a nodejs version recent enough to work you may need to follow the instructions at [https://linuxize.com/post/how-to-install-node-js-on-ubuntu-18.04/](https://linuxize.com/post/how-to-install-node-js-on-ubuntu-18.04/).

 ### Creating the Postgres Role